JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8034 days**.

-And here is a just a random fact -  **Approximately one out of every 55 women from Canada give birth in their car on the way to the hospital or clinic**.
+And here is a just a random fact -  **Approximately 40% of the states in the U.S. have severe, or extreme pollution problems**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)